Signs of Severe Depression to Be Aware Of

 Along with these feelings often come feelings of being a burden to others and wanting to pretend like everything is okay since you feel no one can help you anyway.
 It can start to feel like since you can’t help yourself (helplessness) you shouldn’t bother letting anyone else try because it won’t work anyway (hopelessness).

 No matter how bad depression becomes, you are never beyond help.
-Different treatment options exist for different types of depression and different levels of depression severity and resistance to treatments like typical antidepressants.
+Different treatment options exist for different types of depression and mental health conditions, and different levels of depression severity and resistance will be affected by treatments like typical antidepressants.

 People don’t think about anger as a symptom of depression, and that’s a real problem.
 It can be a significant issue standing in the way of a loved one recognizing signs of depression in men, especially.